formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

   | Key : t.
 End Context.
 ```
-When a constructor appears, this option helps to tell Coq from which module it is.
+When a constructor appears, this option helps to tell Rocq from which module it is.
 For example:
 ```ocaml
 let x : Context.t = `Dir
 ```